mmcgrana/gorg/Readme.md

     $ gorg load -f doozer.dat
     $ doozer get /data

-Stream state from a Doozer process into an append-only file (not yet implemented):
+Stream state from a Doozer process into an append-only file:

     $ doozerd
     $ echo "first" | doozer add /one